LedgerHQ/ledger-live/.changeset/spotty-tigers-play.md

 "live-mobile": patch
 ---

-remove max toggle button on llm
+hide max toggle button on llm instead of disabling for current filter